gaplo917/aws-msk-v2-serverless-demo/ktor-data-aggregator/README.md

 ## Local Development

 1. start the local kafka in docker, See
-2. Just start the arrow in `Application.kt`
+2. Just start the arrow in `DataAggregatorApplication.kt`
    ![](./intelij-ktor-play-button.png)
 3. Add `-Dconfig.file=src/main/resources/application.local.conf` in the "VM options"
    ![](./intelij-ktor-vm-options.png)